 Google's cloud unit looked into using artificial intelligence to help a financial firm decide whom to lend money to.
 It turned down the client's idea after weeks of internal discussions, deeming the project too ethically dicey.
 Google has also blocked new AI features analysing emotions, fearing cultural insensitivity.
 Microsoft restricted software mimicking voices and IBM rejected a client request for an advanced facial-recognition system.

-Reported here for the first time, their vetoes and the deliberations that led to them reflect a nascent industrywide drive to balance the pursuit of lucrative AI system with a greater consideration of social responsibility.
+wide drive to balance the pursuit of lucrative AI system with a greater consideration of social responsibility.